sodabubblewine/sodabubblewine.github.io/README.md

     7. (..u: each b is such that ..uyb(drop F)..z :y..z) (interchange of equivalents 'not some b is such that not Gb, if and only if each b is such that Gb')
     8. (..u: each b is such that ..uyb(..ac: ..aF..f :..f)..z :y..z) (abbreviation)
-    9. (..u: each b is such that ..uyF..z :y..z) (concretion) 10.(..u: ..uyF..z :y..z) (interchange of equivalents 'each b is such that p, if and only if p)
+    9. (..u: each b is such that ..uyF..z :y..z) (concretion)
+    10. (..u: ..uyF..z :y..z) (interchange of equivalents 'each b is such that p, if and only if p)

 39. Thus, 'push F' for 'not uh drop F' i.e. '(..u: ..uxF..y :x..y)'.